gabro8a/STNs/README.md

 Where **Run** is the run number (recall that several runs are used to construct an STN model).
 For each step in the trajectory,  **Fitness1**  and **Solution1** are the fitness value and signature, respectively, of the of the *start* location;  and **Fitness2**  and **Solution2** are the fitness value and signature, respectively, of the of the *end* location.
 Notice that each step in the trajectory has a *start* and *end* location, and the *start* of the subsequent step is the same as the *end* of the preceding step.

-For discrete representations, such as binary strings or integer representations with low arity, the signature of a location can be the same than the solution encoding (a compression scheme can be used for large problems).
+For discrete representations, such as binary strings or integer representations with low arity, the signature of a location can be the same as the solution encoding (a compression scheme can be used for large problems).
 However, for continuous encodings or other complex representations, a mapping between the solution encoding and a string representing the location signature is required.
 There are different ways of implemented such mapping.
 A detailed description of how we have implemented this, can be found [here](). (tbc)

 ## Part 2: STNs for Single Algorithms <a name="part2"></a>